SpellholdStudios/Check_the_Bodies/README.md

 - Move Druidic Circle closer to Athkatla on EET

 By Weigo
+- A dynamic installation of the pvrz files with the a7_pvrz_tis tool
+- The wizard spells are installed in a separate component.
+- For the quest scrolls, the spells have been copied and renamed.
+With the prefix CBWIXXXX.SPL
 - Change HANDLE_CHARSETS to use from_utf8=1
 - Fixed in Candlekeep Chores the Keepers
 - Start Chores